Connect with us

 Adler was inspired after seeing The Rocky Horror Show in a theater in London and bought the rights to create the film.
 With Tim Curry and Susan Sarandon leading the show, The Rocky Horror Picture Show became the longest-running film in history.

 Decades later, Adler returned as the executive producer for The Rocky Horror Picture Show: Let’s Do the Time Warp Again.
-A TV film remake of the classic, it premiered on Fox in 2016 and starred Laverne Cox in Curry’s iconic role.
+This TV film remake of the classic premiered on Fox in 2016 and starred Laverne Cox in Curry’s iconic role.

-Adler also directed the comedy Up in Smoke in 1978 with Cheech Marin and Tommy Chong.
-Another cult classic, this film was banned in both South Africa during apartheid and in Columbia for being a bad influence.
+Adler also directed the 1978 comedy Up in Smoke, starring Cheech Marin and Tommy Chong.
+Another cult classic, this film was banned in South Africa during apartheid and Colombia for being a bad influence.

 In 1981, Adler directed Ladies and Gentlemen, The Fabulous Stains, which became a staple on USA Network’s counter-culture program block.